alexbbrown/StarJoin/StarJoin/README.md

-# StarJoinSelector
+# StarJoin

-A description of this package.
+An implementation of the d3 operator in typed swift, written in 2014 by Alex B Brown